Comments and suggestions always welcome please email: webmaster@mnaboatclub.org.uk

 HOME PAGE

 For those of you for whom this is your first visit to the mnaboatclub.org.uk website I guess I ought to say a few words by way of introducing myself.
 My family have been involved in shipping for several generations, but my own merchant shipping sea-going experience was limited to a short time as a cruise director in the 1960’s before joining His Majesty’s Coastguard in 1973 where I spent twenty-three years including a spell as reserve skipper of the Portland Coastguard patrol boat.
-More recently I completed three years as Station Manager of the NCI Lyme Bay Coastwatch Station before taking up my recent RNLI Water Safety role with Weymouth Lifeboat Station.
+After several years as Station Manager at the NCI Lyme Bay Coastwatch station my role now is mainly as a water safety adviser for the Hemsby Independent Lifeboat station and their lifeboat for the Broads, and as a member of the Broads Authority's Boat Safety panel.
 I was born at Leigh-on-Sea and brought up in Norfolk where I first learned to sail on The Broads, subsequently qualifying as an RYA Yachtmaster Instructor, and went to Highgate School in North London.
 However my experience with HMCG led me to becoming a rescue boat operator, and eventually Chief Rescue Officer for Yacht Clubs of Weymouth and the British Sailing Team.My boating in recent years has been mainly in the Med where my partner Lois and I shared an interest in a Yarding 27 Motor Cruiser which we kept on a permanent mooring at Port Ambonne in the south of France and used as a second home.
-Until quite recently we had a Hardy Pilot 20 “Felice” which we kept on a mooring in Weymouth and used for pottering around in the Weymouth Bay – Lulworth area.However we’ve become “fair weather sailors” during the last few years and decided to relocate our boating activities to the Norfolk Broads so we acquired a 30 year old Hardy 25, mv “Lady Helen” which we completely renovated and fitted a new engine over the winter of 2020-2021 before moving her to the Norfolk Broads at Barton Turf where we stayed aboard her and made several short cruises during 2021-2022.
+Until quite recently we had a Hardy Pilot 20 “Felice” which we kept on a mooring in Weymouth and used for pottering around in the Weymouth Bay – Lulworth area.However we’ve become “fair weather sailors” during the last few years and decided to relocate our boating activities to the Norfolk Broads so we acquired a 30 year old Hardy 25, mv “Lady Helen” which we completely renovated and fitted a new engine over the winter of 2020-2021 before moving her to the Norfolk Broads at Barton Turf where we stayed aboard her and made several short cruises during 2021- 2022.
 However what we hadn’t bargained for was my wife Lois suffering a quite serious knee problem aggravated by the steep step up and down between the cockpit and the cabin, so sadly we’ve sold Lady Helen and bought a traditional Broads cruiser with the accommodation all on one level in the form of a Hampton Safari 25 named Elsa II” She has already been used with our MNA Boat Club “WaterWatch” Scheme (see WaterWatch pages) in partnership with the Norfolk & Suffolk Boating Association (NSBA) to keep an eye out for potential hazards or incidents; indeed the day after we put her on our mooring at Cox’s Boatyard we played a part in an incident involving the theft of a £50,000 English Harbour electric motor launch (see incident report in our WaterWatch section).
 As regards the MNA Boat Club along with our small MNABC committee we’ve initiated several ideas which thanks to our webmaster David Hearn have included launching this website.
 My aim is to try to involve many more of the membership than previously, but I’m also very aware that the MNABC is unusual in having its membership scattered around virtually throughout the whole of the UK (and even abroad) so that trying to get people together is extremely difficult, and very expensive.
 To address that problem we’ve needed to adopt a somewhat different approach to that used by most yacht/boat clubs.
 That initiative has now evolved into our WaterWatch scheme which we are operating in East Anglia in partnership with the NSBA. - full details of the scheme and details of how our members are encouraged to participate are featured on our WaterWatch pages.

 Merchant Navy Association Boat Club